ymyke/tessa/DEVSYMBOLSNOTES.md

   are now type hints thanks to InvestingType.
 (75426954040673cfd6c4b982a12221819ab86e8b)
 - In the main search function, the parameters are now called investing_countries and investing_types.
 (75426954040673cfd6c4b982a12221819ab86e8b)
+- All search functions no longer support types_ and countries parameters.
+Use SearchResult instead.

 # Terminology